crisgalasanchez/film-collection/README.md

 ##  Installation

-- Clone the repo in your terminal by clicking the _green_ clone or download button at the top right and copyin the url
+- Clone the repo in your terminal.
 - In your terminal, type ```git clone URL```
   - replace URL with the url you copied
   - hit enter